 Even if we knew what to do and the thought crossed our minds, we would be too meek to carry it out.
 This saying has sadly come to be true:

-“I fear the day when the disbelievers are proud of their falsehood, and the Muslims are shy of their faith.”
+“I fear the day when the disbelievers are proud of their falsehood, and the Muslims are shy of their faith.”10

-On a ship with so many other people watching, truly our thoughts would be:
+On a ship with so many other people watching our thoughts would be:

 If I leave the ship now, everyone else will think I’m weird… they might make fun of me.
 I might even trouble them by delaying them!
 Why should I spend a whole silver coin for such a short boat ride?
 I don’t have to reply to the person who sneezed anyway, it’s optional… And maybe I just imagined it!
 Let’s me stay here…

-But Imām Abū Dāwūd was not lazy or meek — he knew what would be more pleasing to God and so he would do it.
+But Imām Abū Dāwūd was not lazy or meek.
+He knew what would be more pleasing to God and so he was determined to do it.
 If any concerns came to him he dealt with them as they actually were, instead of letting (or making) them grow and become flimsy excuses to delude himself with.

 The truth of his situation:

-To keep his ship waiting was fine; society didn’t run by the minute in his era, so taking maybe 10 minutes to go and come back would not be an annoyance to the crew or passengers.
+To keep his ship waiting was fine—society didn’t run by the minute in his era, so taking maybe 10 minutes total to go and come back would not be an annoyance to the crew or passengers.

 Any amount of money spent getting to shore would count as charity spent for the sake of God.
+There is no loss.
 And it ended up being counted as his admission to Paradise!

-People would wonder what in the world he’s doing; but when he’s back on board and they’re asking him what he just did, that would actually be a golden chance to preach his faith!
+People would wonder what in the world he’s doing… but when he’s back on board and they’re asking him what he just did, he would have a golden chance to preach his faith!

 If people still thought he was crazy or weird, it would be God’s blessing that he could follow the tradition of His past messengers and be considered mad.